daimh/daiker/README.md

 Unlike Docker, daiker doesn't need any special privilege.

-Unlike Singularity, daiker is a full machine level virtualizatione just like a real machine.
-You can even run Windows on it
+Unlike Singularity, daiker is a full machine level virtualization just like a real machine.
+You can even run Windows on it.

 ## Prerequisites
 ```